 - Communications is seen as overhead.
 The structural, organizational and cultural positioning of the communications function tends to be very limiting.
 In a private sector context, it’s the idea that communications is a cost centre, not a profit centre, as marketing (our sister discipline) tends to be.
 In a public or NGO environment, this makes the function seem optional, rather than mission critical – which is why it’s often the first on the chopping block, facing a death by a thousand cuts.
 This somewhat negative perception of the function is reinforced by the fact that it is often under-funded and under-resourced.
 It’s a self-fulfilling prophecy in action –people are disappointed with their communications team because it’s been crippled by resourcing cuts, making it impossible to meet the organization’s needs with the tiny shreds of budget and staff it has left.

 - Under recognition of the value.
 Connected to the idea of overhead is the overwhelmingly systemic under recognition of the value of the communications function.
 You know how it goes – when things go well, it’s seen as someone else’s win, and when things go badly, it’s so often seen as the communicator’s fault.
 It’s my opinion that this under recognition is very much our responsibility.
 I think it stems from our Achilles heel which is the tendency to be weak at evaluating and reporting on communications results.
 If we want this under recognition to turn around, that has to be the place to start – you can be sure that if we don’t take control of measuring and reporting on our success, no one else will.
-(For tips on positioning and measuring your value, check out Chapter 6 in our Results Map Handbook).

 - Ghettoization.
 It may sound dramatic, but the ghettoization of the communications function is a very real phenomenon that I come across almost daily.
 It’s the sense that the function is somehow cut off from the centre of the action in an organization – that it is relegated to a back office utility of tactics, or churning out production, rather than contributing at the level where it should be – right at the heart of the enterprise.
 If you find that you can’t get your internal clients engaged in projects, that you are chronically under utilized and under valued, it may be because something bigger is going on in the structural positioning of the overall communications function.
 In that case, your day-to-day experience is merely symptomatic of a much broader issue, and may be at the root cause of some of your frustrations.